 This course inspires you to design a set of evaluation criteria and rubrics for your own context, and implement a humanistic evaluation project in your school, which will help engage children with their education process and provide them with a route map of how to succeed, regardless of academic abilities or talents.

-- How to implement a successful self- and peer-evaluation scheme
+- Implement a successful self- and peer-evaluation scheme

-- How to write rubrics and criteria for formative assessment
+- Write rubrics and criteria for formative assessment

-- How to use modules and weightings to modify negative classroom behaviour
+- Use modules and weightings to modify negative classroom behaviour

-- How to support inclusion by valuing ethics and attitudes.
+- Support inclusion by valuing ethics and attitudes.

 • Primary and secondary teachers